After Delivery Services & Specialties

 We provide opportunities for families to receive treatment closer to home.

-In the event your baby requires neonatal intensive care immediately after birth, patients delivering at one of the following partner hospitals can take comfort knowing neonatal experts from Valley Children’s will care for your baby in a satellite NICU just steps away from your room.
+In the event your baby requires neonatal intensive care immediately after birth, patients can take comfort knowing Valley Children’s neonatal staff will care for your baby in our various NICU locations around the Central Valley.

 We make every effort to keep mom and baby together upon delivery.

-If a medical emergency requires your baby to receive the highest level of care, our experienced transport team will safely transfer your newborn to our Level IV NICU.
+If a medical emergency requires your baby to receive the highest level of care, our experienced transport team will safely transfer your newborn to our Regional Level IV NICU in Madera.
 The skilled NICU nurses and respiratory therapists from Valley Children’s transport more babies – including some of the smallest and most fragile – than any other medical transport team in California.

-Upon arrival to Central California’s only Level IV NICU, your baby will be placed under the care of board-certified neonatologists who consult with pediatric subspecialists to support the vast array of care that may be required.
+Upon arrival to Central California’s only Level IV NICU, your baby will be placed under the care of board-certified neonatologists who consult with newborn care subspecialists to support the vast array of care that may be required.

 Nationally Ranked Neonatal Intensive Care

-In a comparative database of neonatal intensive care units (NICUs) nationally, Valley Children’s Hospital’s NICU ranks among the highest for severity of illness among babies with birthweight of 500 to 1,500 grams, yet we achieve better mortality and morbidity results.
-In other words, even as we treat the most medically fragile, premature infants, we consistently deliver better outcomes than the majority of our peers.
+Valley Children’s Hospital was ranked as one of the best children’s hospitals in neonatology by U.S. News & World Report for 2023-2024.
+In a comparative database of neonatal intensive care units (NICUs) nationally, Valley Children’s NICU also ranks among the highest for severity of illness among babies with birthweight of 500 to 1,500 grams, yet we achieve more remarkable results in terms of survival and without severe complications compared to our peers.